+Goats make a very valuable contribution, especially to the resource poor farmers in Africa.
+However, the importance of this valuable animal genetic resource is underestimated and its extent of contribution to food security of the resource poor farmers is inadequately understood.
 Goats are animals which will survive the increased temperatures, feed resource scarcity.
 The serves to point to the fact that intensification of goat production would be a viable option in the context of climate change where other species production may be vulnerable to climate change.
 There is need to set new livestock standards for sustainability.
 The nucleus type of breeding or elite breeding may not work for the future.
-Some of the livestock attributes which are not considered in these breeding situations such as outstanding adaptability, disease resistance and low maintenance cost may be valuable to mitigate the effects of climate change, importance in future.
+Some of the livestock attributes which are not considered in these breeding situation such as outstanding adaptability, disease resistance and low maintenance cost may be valuable to mitigate the effects of climate change. importance in future.
 The ability to graze and browse a wide range of forage species which may be unpalatable will be a necessary adaptive characteristic in livestock.
 Water shortage is one of the major components of climate change hence animals will need to walk for long distances to look for water and feed.
 Goats are smaller animals which have less maintenance requirement which will be paramount in the event of scarce feed resources.
-Despite the large numbers of goats in Zimbabwe, information on goat research related to climate change is scarce and often unavailable.
+Despite the large numbers of goats in Africa, information on goat research related to climate change is scarce and often unavailable.
+The goats are an important component of household livelihoods and with the pending uncertainties of effects of climate change it is wise for government to promote goat sector to enter the mainstream livestock production system, as recognised breeds.
+Climate change taking the centre stage goats in this sector can play a major role in livestock production.
+The merit of the indigenous goats apart from their ability to adapt to stressful environment are a valuable asset to the smallholder farmers as they provide their basic needs.
 Largely as a result of prejudice and ignorance of the importance of goats to farmers in the smallholder farming sector, there had been little research on goats related to climate change.
-On performance alone it is difficult to understand why a goat has not reached a position of importance in livestock production.
+On performance alone it is difficult to understand why goats has not reached a position of importance in livestock production.
 The choice of goat production may increase the adaptive capacity of resource poor livestock farmers because the goat has a greater effect on the ecosystem than other animal species.
 They are numerous in Zimbabwe and could provide substantial quantities of animal protein.
-However their production is based on age-old husbandry system which need to be gradually modified in order to actual respond to crisis that is associated with climate change.
+However their production is based on ageold husbandry system which need to be gradually modified in order to actual respond to crisis that is associated with climate change.
 Given the considerable hardy characteristics of goats their promotion will go a long way to facilitate livestock production coping with stressful environment as a result of climate change.
 Situation is changing with education locally it has shown that it is often best to promote the local animal genetic resources indigenous species and systems than imported exotic species or breeds from overseas (Assan, 2013).